2006 Arizona Wildcats football team: Arizona State

 Arizona returned home to play rival Arizona State in the finale.
 As both teams had six wins entering the game, the winner would clinch a seventh victory and a postseason spot (with the Wildcats not having done so since 1998).

 However, despite pregame hype, things would become difficult for the Wildcats, as the Sun Devils would dominate the first quarter with 21 points.
-Arizona managed to get back in it with two touchdowns in the second to get within 21-14 before halftime, although they would lose their quarterback with a injury, which made it the second year in a row that it happened against ASU.
-With a change at quarterback in the second half, it would affect the Wildcats’ offense for the rest of the game, as ASU would score a third-quarter touchdown to extend their lead to 28-14.
+Arizona managed to get back in it with two touchdowns in the second to get within 21–14 before halftime, although they would lose their quarterback with an injury, which made it the second year in a row that it happened against ASU.
+With a change at quarterback in the second half, it would affect the Wildcats’ offense for the rest of the game, as ASU would score a third-quarter touchdown to extend their lead to 28–14.
 Both teams would do nothing in the final quarter as the Devils would keep the Territorial Cup in Tempe with the victory.

 With the loss, Arizona finished the season with a record of 6–6 and despite being bowl-eligible, they did not get an invitation for the postseason, mainly due to them finishing with a losing conference record (teams had to finish the regular season with a winning conference record in order to receive invitation for bowl games, and the Wildcats went 4–5 against Pac-10 teams, thus leading to them being uninvited to a bowl).